sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * still a learning curve
         * it requires some trial and error
 * Hopefully this web page helps at least a little
-* As neovim matures, will probably get easier
+* As neovim's lsp matures, will probably get easier

 ## Why does the Perl community seem to be behind the curve on adopting languages servers?
 * Good question! (if I do say so myself)